saulius-lipkevicius/Transformed_GA/model/README.md

     - It was shown that simple fine-tuning, by adding one layer on the top of BERT, can archieve state-of-art results with minimal task-specific adjustments and it does not suffer from vanishing/exploding gradient (RNN ilness).
 As a consequence BERT can handle long sequences.

 * **Completely Exhaust GPU resources**
-    - RNN, LSTM were hardly parallelizable because of recurrent-like architecture, to avoid issue BERT employed the new [attention link] methodology that lets BERT to fully parallelize computations.
+    - RNN, LSTM were hardly parallelizable because of recurrent-like architecture, to avoid issue BERT employed the new [attention link] methodology that lets BERT to fully parallelize computations. *Albert code is written to support multiple GPUs

 ## Getting Started
 ----